Do You Need an Editor to Wrangle Your Writing?

 Editing is NOT the big, bad monster of writing.
 It’s just an extension of the process.

 There are loosely 5 phases of the writing process.
-Some flow from one into the next and others overlap each other.
+Some flow from one into the next.
+Others overlap each other.
 Let’s take a look at each part of the writing process:

 Guess what?
-Most of the phases are considered editing rather than writing!
+Most of these phases are considered editing rather than writing!

 The Brain Dump